itsmeyeshua/alarm/README.md

 # ⏰ Alarm Clock - Vanilla JavaScript Project

 ## 🎯 Project Purpose

 This project was created as a learning exercise to master fundamental web development skills before moving on to JavaScript frameworks.
+[Live Demo](https://alarm-buzzer.vercel.app/)

 ## ✨ Features